 Being the lingua franca of business and science, English has become the most important global language of today.
-Apart from their world-wide spread, the English language and its cultures have also penetrated various domains in our local everyday lives including media, advertising, tourism, and many others.
+Apart from their world-wide spread, the English language and its cultures have also shaped various domains in our local everyday lives including media, advertising, tourism, and many others.
 These developments are of great significance for Switzerland – a multilingual country that is deeply involved in global economic activities.
 English languages and cultures thus create novel social and political challenges (early English at school, language policy making, intercultural communication, Business English etc.) that must be approached, understood and tackled by experts in the field of English language, literature and culture.
 Studies at the Department of English are designed to train and develop this very expertise.

 - At the BA level students become familiar with the complex field of English language(s), literatures and cultures and are introduced to linguistic and literary theories and methods that enable them to understand English and its literary and cultural manifestations from social, cultural, historical, and cognitive perspectives.
 Strong emphasis is also placed on developing excellent academic language skills (writing and presentation) in English.